wp-plugins/cimy-user-extra-fields/readme.txt

   Every blog will have shared registration page and only the Super Admin can change it.
    * unpack the package under 'wp-content/mu-plugins' directory (if this directory does not exist, create it);
    * be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary);
-   * go to "Site Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm.
+   * go to "Super Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm.

  2. Per-Blog registration
   If you want that every single Blog can define its own Extra Fields then you should choose this installation.